microsoft/frontend-bootcamp/step1-05/demo/README.md

 }
 ```

-We'll start off with all of the file scaffolded and imported into our App.
+We'll start off with all of the files scaffolded and imported into our App.
 This will let us dive right into each control and see updates quickly.

 ### TodoHeader

-Our objective is to create a static version of our application, so we'll copy over the entire header tag, minus any function calls we may have added.
+Our objective for now is to create a static version of our application, so we'll copy over the entire header tag from a previous step, minus any function calls we may have added.

-> Note that since this is React we had to change `class` to `className`, otherwise nothing changes
+> Note that since this is React we had to change `class` to `className`, but nothing else changes.

 ```jsx
 return (